ml4you/ml4you.github.io/_blog/post-1.md

 ---
-title: 'How to use PubChem database for machine learning in drug discovery'
+title: 'How to perform data curation and classify bioactivity data on ChEMBL database'
 date: 2022-09-07
 permalink: /blog/post-1
 excerpt_separator: <!--more-->